mel-tse/curve/README.md

-# Making the modern curv effect using pure SVG and CSS.
+# Making the modern curv effect using a SVG with basic CSS.